raphaelm/django-i18nfield/README.rst

 Not yet implemented (contributions appreciated):

-* Integration into django admin
+* Improved django admin integration
 * Comprehensive tests

 This is currently only tested with Python 3.4-3.6 and Django 1.10.